-Levinsohn is the founding Director of Yale’s Jackson Institute for Global Affairs.
+Levinsohn is the founding Director of Yale’s Jackson School of Global Affairs.
 In that capacity, he oversees the Global Affairs major in Yale College, the Global Affairs MA programs, and Yale’s World Fellows Program.
 He is a member of the Council on Foreign Relations and has consulted for many government and non-governmental organizations as well as many multinational corporations.

 He has served on the editorial boards of the American Economic Review, the Journal of International Economics, the Review of Economic Studies, and the Journal of Economic Literature.
 Both his teaching and his research have been recognized with major grants and awards.

 Encouraging Sanitation Investment in the Developing World: A Cluster-Randomized Trial

 J. Levinsohn, A.M.
 Mobarak, and R. Guiteras Science

 Volume 22, pp 903-906

 Prospective Analysis of a Wage Subsidy for Cape Town Youth